The Best 14 YouTube Alternatives in 2024 Without Ads

 - Low (as for now) level of viewership.

 The first and obvious candidate is YouTube’s French almost twin — Dailymotion.
 It has more than 300 million unique monthly users and is available worldwide in 18 languages.
 Dailymotion was one of the first video playback services to stop using the flash plugin.
 The service supports videos in HD but the video resolution limit is capped at 1080p.
 In the player’s settings menu, you can choose the quality and speed of the video.

 Dailymotion is available to use without registration.
 You need to sign up for an account to upload your own videos and to use additional custom services such as “Add to favorite”, “Watch Later” or “Add to playlist”.

-- Easier to remove videos (comparing to YouTube);
+- Easier to remove videos (compared to YouTube);

 - Same video categories as on YouTube;

-- Prioritizes premium content from the trusted publishers, but there is no problem to use a search bar to find any content from the regular users.
+- Prioritizes premium content from trusted publishers, but there is no problem to use a search bar to find any content from regular users.